Application and admission

 |Proof of English language proficiency|| Official test results indicating:

-- a minimum IELTS score of 6.5 (with no component less than 6), or
+- a minimum IELTS score of 6.5 (with no component less than 6)

 Please note that we can only process complete applications.
-Please make sure that you have uploaded all required documents and your referees have completed the online forms before the deadline of the selection round you are applying for (either 14 January, 23.59 CET or 31 March, 23.59 CET 2016).
+Make sure that you have uploaded all required documents and your referees have completed the online forms before the deadline of the selection round you are applying for (either 14 January, 23.59 CET or 31 March, 23.59 CET 2016).

 If you have questions regarding the application and admission procedure, please send an e-mail to: firstname.lastname@example.org.